rdiess/LAMP/lampArticle.md

 </h3>

 <p>
-Now that you have your Apache server integrated and configured properly, visit your
+Now that you have Apache integrated and configured, click "install" at the bottom of the tile, and visit your
-<a href = ""> Apache dashboard </a>

-on Datadog to view your server's metrics in real time.
+<a href = "https://app.datadoghq.com/screen/integration/19/apache?page=0&is_auto=false&from_ts=1532285460000&to_ts=1532289060000&live=true"> Apache dashboard </a> to view your server's metrics in real time.
 </p>

 <figure>